apache/drill/_docs/configure-drill/securing-drill/050-configure-inbound-impersonation.md

               { proxy_principals : { users : [“...”, “...”], groups : [“...”, “...”] },
               target_principals: { users : [“...”, “...”], groups : [“...”, “...”] } }

 3. Ensure that the proxy user (application) passes the username of the impersonation target user to Drill when creating a connection through the `impersonation_target` connection property.
+The following examples show you how to do this for JDBC and ODBC:

-For example, through sqlline:
+       *  For JDBC, through SQLLine:

                bin/sqlline –u “jdbc:drill:schema=dfs;zk=myclusterzk;impersonation_target=euser1” -n puser1 -p ppass1

          In this example, `puser1` is the user submitting the queries.
 This user is authenticated.
 Since this user is authorized to impersonate any user, queries through the established connection are run as `euser1`.

+       * For ODBC on Linux or Mac, you can pass the username through the `DelegationUID` property in the odbc.ini file.
+See [Configuring ODBC on Linux]({{site.baseurl}}/docs/configuring-odbc-on-linux/) for more information.

+              DelegationUID=euser1

+        If you are using ODBC on Windows, you can use the **ODBC Data Source Administrator** to provide the username through the `Delegation UID` field in the MapR Drill ODBC Driver DSN Setup dialog box.
+See [Configuring ODBC on Windows]({{site.baseurl}}/docs/configuring-odbc-on-windows/) for more information.